envoyproxy/envoy-wasm/api/wasm/cpp/README.md

 ## Dependencies for building WASM modules:

-If you do not wish to use the Docker file, the dependencies can be installed manually (see the sdk\_container.sh), or by hand.
+If you do not wish to use the Docker file, the dependencies can be installed by script (sdk\_container.sh), or by hand.

 ### protobuf v3.6.1